DFearing/online-voting/docs/process.md

 ### Anonymous Voting

-1. The Voter visits a website and enters their private key, using this information the systems retrieves and decrypts the anonymous voter private key from the Private Key Exchange message.
+1. The Voter visits a website and enters their private key (optionally, for added security, they should also enter their registration public key, secret, and registration code).
+Using this information the systems retrieves and decrypts the anonymous voter private key from the Private Key Exchange message.
 When the voter cast a ballot, the system will use the information to push a Ballot message onto the blockchain.

 ## Post-Election Process